-Across the country on January 9, citizens take the lead on National Law Enforcement Appreciation Day.
+Across the country on January 9th each year, citizens take the lead to show support on National Law Enforcement Appreciation Day.

 There are several ways to show your support.
 Send a note of thanks to your local, county or state police agency.
 Wear blue, turn your social media channels blue or shine a blue porch light to show your support.
 Find more ideas at Concerns of Police Survivors and share your support using #NationalLawEnforcementAppreciationDay to share on social media.

 Several organizations came together to create National Law Enforcement Appreciation Day in 2015 to thank officers across the country for all the daily sacrifices they make for their communities.
 Some of the organizations supporting the observance include:

 - National Troopers Coalition

 Since then the inaugural celebration, nationwide many more organizations have joined forces to support National Law Enforcement Appreciation Day (L.E.A.D.) to spread encouragement and respect to these dedicated men and women.